 by Patty Hite, Jennifer Stuck & Christina Enevoldsen

-I never felt that I needed therapy because all the answers were in these books.
-I learned very early in healing that I needed to do what was right for me.
-I can’t tell you how many books I’ve thrown across the room because they were too overwhelming and how many times I’ve had to take a break from everything.
-I couldn’t see myself on a schedule, especially not forced or coerced into healing on someone else’s schedule.
+I learned very early in healing that I needed to do what was right for me and I don’t think therapy was for me.
 I was used to doing what others told me to do so I needed to be in control of my own healing.

 Christina: When I started to heal from sexual abuse, I never considered seeing a therapist.
-I was still married to my abusive husband and there was no way he would have agreed to pay for anything that wouldn’t serve him and his plans for me.
-Even if he would have agreed to pay for therapy, I didn’t think I was worth the money.
-I often had trouble justifying just paying for a haircut.
+Even if I’d been able to afford it, I didn’t think I was worth the money.
+I had trouble justifying spending money on a haircut.

 The second time I saw a counselor was when I had an affair.
-I went to a Christian counselor for a few weeks (my husband was all for getting me “help” this time) and the counselor determined that my problem was that I had a demon of seduction.
-That didn’t help me at all, but that concluded my “help”.
+I went to a Christian counselor for a few weeks and the counselor determined that my problem was that I had a demon of seduction.
+That didn’t help me at all, but that concluded any “help”.